Very good

 Melasma

-Chemical peels are best used for lighter skin tones.
-They provide faster results than facial peels with acids.
+Chemical peels are best suited for lighter skin tones.
+They deliver faster results than facial peels with acids.

 Product recommendations